vinceimbat/vinceimbat/content/thoughts/lyric philosophy.md

 Edward Mooney and Jan Zwicky have a common ancestor: [[thoughts/ludwig wittgenstein]].

-Jan's work as it currently looks to me is concerned more on the form (i.e., [[Sharing]]) rather than what is more important to me: [[Understanding and living are the core of my life work]].
+Jan's work as it currently looks to me is concerned more on the form (i.e., [[Sharing]]) rather than what is more important to me: [[understanding and living are the core of my life work]].
 This made me decide not to use her as the focal point of [[my philosophical genealogy]].

 # References